 Every action has a reaction.
 Thanks, Newton!
 In the case of DVC rumors, every one has a reason behind it.
 Over the 25+ years of being DVC members, we’ve learned that more often than not DVC rumors are all connected.
-At least in some way, shape or form.
+At least in some way, shape, or form.
 Recently, a variety of rumors and adjustments to the DVC website have popped-up and it got us thinking.
 What’s the connection between them all.
-Alright, we got our pens in hand, let’s see if we can connected the dots between all these DVC rumors!
+Alright, we got our pens in hand, let’s see if we can connect the dots between all these DVC rumors!

 The Good To Know

 Motivation.
 Every action has some type of motivation behind it.
 For our most recent DVC rumors, we believe the motivation behind them stems from the resale of DVC points.
 After speaking with a variety of current and former DVC agents we learned Disney Vacation Club is focused on minimizing one aspect of the DVC community, the reselling of points.
 Or otherwise known as the DVC resale market.
 A resale is when a DVC member decides to sell their allotment points and the remaining years of their DVC membership to someone else, through a broker.
 This can be done, as DVC points are recognized as real estate.
 Similar to selling your house.

 Disney Vacation Club is looking at minimizing the resale market for a variety of reasons, but the main one is the devaluing of points.
 More often than not, points are sold at a lower price per point when compared to the retail market value.
 For example, Disney Vacation is currently selling points to Disney’s Copper Creek Villas for $220 per point.
 Whereas, you could buy resale Copper Creek points for about $145 per point within the resale community.
 Additionally, in Disney Vacation Club’s eye, the resale market is taking away from potential sales of the most current resorts.